Real-Life Places Your Favorite Marvel Characters Are From

 Maybe the actor felt connected to the character because they both hail from Canada.
 But while Reynolds is from Vancouver, Deadpool was born in Regina, a city in the remote province of Saskatchewan, nestled in the middle of the country.

-Just don't go expecting to find anything related to Deadpool: In 2016, fans put together a petition to erect a statue of the character in Regina.
+Just don't go expecting to find anything related to Deadpool.
+In 2016, fans put together a petition to erect a statue of the character in Regina.
 The city's mayor responded on Facebook with a single word: "Nope."

 Star-Lord: St. Charles, Missouri